vislyhq/visly-state/website/docs/selectors.md

 }
 ```

 Like the rest of Visly State, selectors can also be used outside of React.
-For example in tests, or in a Node backend.
-In this case selectors can be passed to the `get()` method on the state container.
+For example, in tests or in a Node backend.
+In this case, selectors can be passed to the `.get()` method on the state container.

 ```tsx